Heel Pain Treatment Reservoir

 Causes of Heel Pain

-• Pain at the back of the heel, which is particularly pronounced during physical activities like running or jumping, is frequently linked to conditions such as Achilles tendonitis or Haglund’s deformity.
+- The occurrence of pain at the back of the heel, especially during physical activities like running or jumping, is often attributed to conditions such as Achilles tendonitis or Haglund’s deformity.

 Treatment for Heel Pain